cssinjs/theming/README.md

 *Required*
 Type: `PropTypes.element`

-You need to have `ThemeProvider` with a theme somewhere upper the react tree, after that wrap you component in `withTheme` and your component will get theme as prop.1 `withTheme` will handle initial theme object as well as theme updates.
+You need to have `ThemeProvider` with a theme somewhere upper the react tree, after that wrap your component in `withTheme` and your component will get theme as a prop. `withTheme` will handle initial theme object as well as theme updates.

 PS.
 It doesnt break if you have `PureComponent` somewhere in between your ThemeProvider and withTheme (i have tests for that).